alexandergerber/courses-tsa/chapter4.md

 `@instructions`
 - Create a training data set containing all observations of `con_supply2010` until the end of `2017` and assign it to the variable `train`.
 - Create a test data set containing the remaining data and assign it to the variable `test`.
+- Note: `train` and `test` will be for the rest of this chapter in your working environment.

 `@hint`